 What are the symptoms of Chiari malformations?

-The most common symptom of Chiari I malformation is headaches that cause pain in the back of the head or neck.
+The most common symptom of Chiari malformation type I is headaches that cause pain in the back of the head or neck.
 The pain may become worse with laughing, sneezing or coughing.
 Other symptoms of CM-I include:

 - Hoarseness or trouble speaking